conal/quotes/quotes.md

 "Love your enemies because they bring out the best in you." - Friedrich Nietzsche

-"It's only when we truly know and understand that we have a limited time on earth - and that we have no way of knowing when our time is up, we will then begin to live each day to the fullest, as if it was the only one we had." - Elisabeth Kubler-Ross
+"It's only when we truly know and understand that we have a limited time on earth---and that we have no way of knowing when our time is up, we will then begin to live each day to the fullest, as if it was the only one we had." - Elisabeth Kubler-Ross

 "The mind cannot long act the role of the heart." - Francois de la Rochefoucauld